RaveJS/rave/README.md

 from dozens of third-party packages.
 It doesn't matter if those packages are available on npm or Bower -- or whether they're authored in AMD, CommonJS, or (soon) ES6 format.
 Rave makes it all work seamlessly.

-## Why do I see 404s?

-404s are ok during development.
-These won't occur in production.
-You can [eliminate 404s](./docs/404s.md) during development easily, too, if desired.

 ## About